-More information on all of the above functions is provided the BiomeMD® Patient Manual and you can also find useful information in our blog.
+More information on all of the above functions is provided in the BiomeMD® Patient Manual and you can also find useful information in under "Education".

 When things go wrong...

 Studies show that a number of factors can alter the composition of the gut microbiota – a state that is commonly termed dysbiosis.
 Dysbiosis is associated with a reduction in beneficial (SCFA-producing) bacteria and an increase in pathogenic bacteria in the gut.
-These changes in the composition of the gut microbiota have repeatedly been linked to obesity in humans and mice (35, 36).
+Dysbiosis has been repeatedly been linked to metabolic and inflammatory conditions in humans and mice (35, 36).

 Dysbiosis can be caused by (30-34).:

-A diet that includes sugar, trans fats, gluten, vegetable oils, food additives, animal fats and processed foods
+A diet that high in sugar, trans fats, gluten, vegetable oils, food additives, animal fats and processed foods

 Medications such as antibiotics, antacids, hormones or anti-inflammatory drugs